kreasof-ai/GL-SDM/projects/urm/README.md

 ## Current milestone

-Milestone zero (semantics, oracle, benchmark discipline) is complete and validated on an NVIDIA A10G CUDA host.
-The routed-reduction Triton backend is optimized, profiled, and compared against a pinned production kernel:
+The first URM implementation and validation campaign is complete and paused at a documented phase boundary.
+Milestone zero (semantics, oracle, benchmark discipline), the routed-reduction Triton vertical slice, the first two upstream adapter comparisons, and compiler-to-kernel schedule integration have all been validated on an NVIDIA A10G CUDA host:

 - a typed `MixerSpec` contract;
 - a dependency-light NumPy correctness oracle;